Adamya-Kumar/NodeJS-Auth-jwt/README.md

 # Endpoints:

-POST /signup: Create a new user account.\n
+POST /signup: Create a new user account. <br/>
 POST /login: Authenticate and receive a JWT.

 ## Database: